telerik/xaml-docs/controls/radvirtualgrid/getting-started/getting-started.md

 * __Value__: The actual value to be applied to the Header

-## Setting Initial Row and Column Count

-The control needs to be initially populated with fixed amount of rows and columns.
-The below listed properties are exposed for achieving this.
-An important note is that when additional rows or columns are  added at runtime, the values of these properties remain unmodified, but the capacity of the control increases.
-More information on inserting rows and columns can be found in the [Insert and Remove Data]({%slug virtualgrid-insert-data-and-remove-data%}) topic.

-* __InitialRowCount__: Gets or sets the amount of initially loaded rows

-* __InitialColumnCount__: Gets or sets the amount of initially loaded columns

 ## Resetting the Capacity to the Initial Row and Column Count